-Covenant Article 3.3, Enforcement, states:
+Covenant Article 3.3, Enforcement, states :

 The Association may impose sanctions for violations of this Declaration, the Articles, the Bylaws, or Rules and Regulations, including reasonable monetary fines and suspension of the right to vote and the right to use any recreational facilities or Amenities within the Common Area.
 In addition, the Association may exercise self-help to cure violations, and may suspend any services it provides to the Unit of any Owner who is more than thirty (30) days delinquent in paying any assessment or other charge due to the Association.
 The Board may seek relief in any court for violations or to abate nuisances.
-The Board may assess the reasonable monetary fines authorized by this Section as a Special Assessment authorized by ARTICLE 5 of this Declaration and may take any other action permitted by this Declaration for the enforcement of this Declaration, including those set forth in ARTICLE 15.
+The Board may assess the reasonable monetary fines authorized by this Section as a Special Assessment authorized by this Declaration for the enforcement of this Declaration, including those set forth in ARTICLE 15.